 An arteriovenous fistula (AVF) is an abnormal channel or passage between an artery and a vein that causes a disruption of normal blood flow patterns.
 A person may be born with a congenital AVF or may develop an acquired fistula after birth, often caused by an injury that damages the arteries.

 Although the effects of SRS on tumor tissue can be seen a few weeks after the procedure, it may take up to two years to see the effects of SRS on an AVM.
 When SRS is used to treat an AVM, an angiogram is obtained to improve the accuracy targeting the critical portions of the lesion.
-With AVMs, the nidus, or most concentrated portion of the AVM, is the critical target and it is preferable to keep the size of the target less than 3.5 centimeters.
+With AVMs, the nidus, or most concentrated portion of the AVM, is the critical target.
+It is preferable to keep the size of the target less than 3.5 centimeters.
 If the AVM nidus is larger, then SRS may be divided into more than one session to avoid complications.
-Another distinction with AVMs, is that in some instances, prior to SRS, embolization of the AVM may be performed to reduce the blood flow within it.
+Another distinction with AVMs is that in some instances, prior to SRS, embolization of the AVM may be performed to reduce the blood flow within it.

 Stereotactic radiosurgery may be a treatment option for select patients with some metastatic brain tumors that arise from other parts of the body (such as the lungs) and also for the following primary brain tumors: